Agribusiness to China

 Trends and opportunities

-- animal feed and nutrition, particularly, oaten hay, barley, sorghum and lucern hay, subject to the final agreement on market access
+- animal feed and nutrition, particularly oaten hay, barley and sorghum

 - environmental management and sustainable agriculture systems